MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Back-up-Exchange-with-DPM.md

 2. Click **SMTP Server**, type the server name, port, and email address from which notifications will be sent.
 The address must be valid.

-3. In **Authenticated SMTP server** , type a user name and password.The user name and password must be the domain account name of the person whose â€œFromâ€ address is described in the previous step; otherwise, notification delivery fails.
+3. In **Authenticated SMTP server** , type a user name and password.The user name and password must be the domain account name of the person whose “From” address is described in the previous step; otherwise, notification delivery fails.

 4. To test the SMTP server settings, click **Send Test E-mail**, type the e-mail address where you want DPM to send the test message, and then click **OK**.
 Click **Options** > **Notifications** and select the types of alerts about which recipients want to be notified.
 In **Recipients** type the e-mail address for each recipient to whom you want DPM to send copies of the notifications.